refinedev/refine/documentation/tutorial/routing/resource-definition/react-router/index.md

 <Sandpack>

-So far, we've created components to interact with our data.
+So far, we've integrated our authentication logic into our routes.
 In this step, we'll be creating routes for these components and define our resources to inform Refine about their corresponding routes.

 To learn more about the Resource concept, refer to the [Resource Concept](/docs/guides-concepts/general-concepts/#resource-concept) section in the General Concepts guide.

 ## Creating Routes

-We've wrapped our app with the `<BrowserRouter />` component in the previous step.
-Now, we'll be creating routes for our components with the `<Route />` and `<Routes />` components.
+We've wrapped our routes with the `<Authenticated />` component in the previous step.
+Now we'll be creating routes under the `/products` path to place our components.
 We'll use the following routes to place our components:

 - `/products` - `<ListProducts />`